Meghan Markle and Prince Harry Settle in LA Area After Leaving Canada

 Meghan Markle and Prince Harry Settle in Los Angeles Area After Leaving Canada

-Meghan Markle and Prince Harry are on the move!
+Meghan Markle and Prince Harry have settled into a new home in the United States.

-The couple has left Canada and settled in the Los Angeles area, according to multiple reports.
+The couple has left Canada and are now residing in the Los Angeles area with their son Archie, according to multiple reports.

 ET has reached out to Meghan and Harry's rep for comment.

 The Duke and Duchess of Sussex had previously based themselves on Canada's Vancouver Island after announcing their plan to step back as senior members of the royal family earlier this year.
 At the time, the pair revealed they planned to split their time between North America and the U.K.